 on their own or someone else can take over.
 If you can, have someone call 911 right

 away.
 If you are alone, perform CPR for 2 minutes and then call 911.

 Be prepared for a poisoning emergency by posting the poison center telephone number

 by every telephone in your home.

-Child-resistant lids now go on certain common household products
+Child-resistant lids on some common household products

 The Consumer Product Safety Commission requires safety caps on a variety of commonly